The Cincinnati Branch of the English - Speaking Union

 Offers a Travel Study Grant

-Applicants should give special attention to their study or research proposals, with a full-but concise-description.
+Applicants should give special attention to their study or research proposals, with a full - but - concise description.
+Applications are available at:

 Applications should be sent to:

 Cincinnati, Ohio 45242